FarronF/limerick-council-meetings/meetings/2024/07/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Annual Meeting of Municipal District of Cappamore - Kilmallock - 27th June 2024.md

 The Cathaoirleach welcomed An Méara John Moran to the Cappamore-Kilmallock

-Municipal District and congratulated him on his new role.--- 3
+Municipal District and congratulated him on his new role.
+---
+3

 An Méara outlined that there the task over the next couple of months is to convert the